 As an EMR, the primary goal of Tamanu is to support clinical workflows in low-middle income countries to improve patient care and outcomes, specifically in the Pacific setting.
 The system must meet the technical and operational challenges that are faced in these settings, whilst aligning with principles of OpenHIE.

-Tamanu has been developed by the same software team that developed Tupaia, mSupply and mSupply Mobile, working in collaboration with Sustainable Solutions and designed specifically for the Asia-Pacific context.
+Tamanu has been developed by the same software team that developed Tupaia, mSupply and mSupply Mobile, working in collaboration with Sustainable Solutions and designed specifically for the Pacific context.

 Tupaia demonstrates the success that has been achieved by BES.
 It is a data aggregation, analysis and visualisation platform designed to provide a comprehensive map of health systems in the Pacific region.
 Combining data from DHIS2, mSupply and other sources in real-time, it is used for health supply chain strengthening, disease surveillance, disaster response and strengthening service provision.
-Tupaia is currently in 8 countries and growing.
+Tupaia is currently in 10 countries (including 9 in the Pacific) and growing.

 Required: Aligning Tamanu with OpenHIE architecture